What are Real Time Messaging Apps?

 How can I implement real-time messaging in my application?

 When it comes to bringing real-time functionality into your app, you have a wide array of tools, technologies, and techniques to choose from.
-Whether you develop from the ground up or build on top of an existing service, the route you choose will depend largely on your app’s needs, your timeline, and your total development resources.
+Whether you develop from the ground up or build on top of an existing messaging service, the route you choose will depend largely on your app’s needs, your timeline, the size of your engineering team, and your total development resources.